Easy Make Ahead Christmas Brunch Menu + Printable

 Sweet Bread

-Amazing Real Food Make-Ahead Monkey Bread - this is really what everyone looks forward to on Christmas morning!
+Amazing Real Food Make-Ahead Monkey Bread – this recipe is really what everyone looks forward to on Christmas morning!
+Some in my family like this better than these incredible cinnamon rolls, but it’s a toss up.

 Drinks

-Macchiato Style Cappuccinos or Peppermint Mochas are our tradition along with sparkling cider.
-Use the drinks your family would find special.
+Peppermint Mochas or Macchiato Style Cappuccinos are our morning tradition along with sparkling cider.
+Use whatever drinks your family finds special.

 For a 10:30 am eating time (adjust as needed for your own eating time):

-- Monkey Bread out on counter at 8:00 am.
+- Monkey Bread out of fridge and on counter at 8:00 am.

-- While eggs are baking, glaze monkey bread.
+- Invert monkey bread on platter.
+While eggs are baking, prepare glaze drizzle on monkey bread.

 Printable Make Ahead Christmas Brunch Menu

-Click the image above to open in a new window and download the pdf to print out for your Christmas morning.
+Click the image above to open in a new window and download the pdf to print out for your Christmas morning (or click here).

-This is a full 8x10 inch printable, so you can print one and display it or you can print at a 50% ratio and print one to sit on each plate, if you'd like to get a bit fancy.
+Menu printable note: This is a full 8×10 inch printable, so you can print one and display it or you can print at a 50% ratio and print one to sit on each plate, if you’d like to get a bit fancy (a LOT easier than buying and wrapping a little gift for each plate, a-hem.)

-Merry Christmas, friends - I'm so thankful for each and every one of you who have visited, left comments and subscribed to the newsletter.
-I hope you enjoy this and let me know if this menu becomes your tradition, too!
+Merry Christmas, friends!
+I’m so thankful for each and every one of you who have visited, left comments and subscribed to the newsletter.
+I hope you enjoy this – and I’d love to know if any part of this menu becomes your tradition, too!

 I made the monkey bread for the second time this year.
 The first time it did not turn out as well, but this year was so amazing.
 I think the first time I made the little balls too big.
 When you say cut into 64 pieces you mean it!.
 They seem tiny, but grow big!
 Yum.
 Only thing is it is a long Christmas morning task – 2-2.5 hours.
 So I baked mine the night before and heated it up in the morning and glazed it then.
 Perfect.
 Thanks Jami.
 Once again, your recipes are so dependable!
 I also made the egg dish and it is scrumptious.